-Alexander Nordang is an associate in the International Arbitration practice in Abu Dhabi.
+Alexander Nordang is a senior associate in the International Arbitration practice in Abu Dhabi.

 His experience includes numerous complex construction arbitrations conducted in accordance with ICC Rules.
 His industry experience covers both civil infrastructure, mining and energy projects.